Protection Patterns: Why Your Best Leaders Protect Instead of Connect

 Leaders don’t wake up in the morning planning to micromanage or people-please.

-Left unchecked, self-protection becomes our default mode of response.
-We stop leading from our values and start leading from fear.
-We can be afraid and consciously choose to act in alignment with our values—and once we can acknowledge our Protection Pattern, we can change it.
+Left unchecked, self-protection means we stop leading from our values and start leading from fear.
+Once we can acknowledge our Protection Patterns, however, we can change them.

 The Protection Patterns Map is one of the core tools in our Trauma-Informed Leadership System.
 It offers a simple, memorable way to recognize your default protective responses under stress—without judgment or blame.

-There are five core Protection Patterns we see most often in leaders:
+Here are the five core Protection Patterns we see most often in leaders, along with what shifts when you recognize them:

 • The unspoken belief: “If no one notices me, I can’t be a target.”

-• Procrastinating, offering vague opinions, and bypassing tension.
+• Looks like: Procrastinating, offering vague opinions, and bypassing tension.

 • The unspoken belief: “My emotions are not safe to feel.”